 Or a combination of all above.
 This means that the learning curve will be slightly steeper for learning TwinCAT.
 If I want to learn Python, C++, C#/.NET, windows batch-scripting ( 🙂 ) or any “conventional IT” programming language, there are tons of free information on the Internet available.
 If I want to learn a new programming language, I’d like to be able to start quickly (kudos to Beckhoff for having a cost-free development environment and runtime making this possible) and just start to hack.
 When creating the content of this course, the ambition was that it should be the course that I wish I had when I started with TwinCAT 3 development.
 It’s available on YouTube, so no registration, no region limitations, and zero cost.
 All you need is a computer with the TwinCAT 3 development environment and runtime (free from Beckhoff, although unfortunately you have to register at their website to download it), then you can start to watch, listen & learn.

 This course has taken me 720 (!) hours of my spare-time to create, and if you find ut useful, please consider making a donation.
 Know anyone that wants to learn PLC programming?
 Please share the course among your friends!

 The course consists of a total of 18 parts, covering various aspects of TwinCAT 3.
 The 18 parts are divided into two main groups, ■ basic and ■ advanced.

 Each part has English and German subtitles, which are enabled by clicking the following icon on a PC/Mac:

 or this icon on Android/iPhone/Mobile:

 If you like the course, please consider supporting making a donation or by becoming a Patron.

 ■ Part 1 – Introduction

-The first part will be an introduction to why this tutorial was created, the scope and an overview of the content of this tutorial.
+The first part will be an introduction to why this course was created, the scope and an overview of the content of this course.

 ■ Part 2 – Basics & installation